 Oil sands operations, including Syncrude, are subject to environmental regulation pursuant to provincial and federal legislation.
 Environmental legislation requires various approvals and provides for restrictions and prohibitions on releases or emissions of various substances produced or utilized in association with certain oil and gas industry operations.
 In addition, legislation requires that facilities and operating sites be abandoned and reclaimed to the satisfaction of provincial authorities.
 A breach of such legislation may result in the imposition of fines and penalties.
 In Alberta, environmental compliance is primarily governed by the AEPEA.
 The AEPEA imposes certain environmental responsibilities on oil and natural gas operators in Alberta and, in certain instances, also imposes significant penalties for violations.
-SCL has received and presently maintains the requisite environmental approvals necessary to operate the Syncrude Plant.
+To the best of our knowledge, SCL has received and presently maintains the requisite environmental approvals necessary to operate the Syncrude Plant.

 The December 1999 AEUB approval of Syncrude's upgrading expansion application allows production of 173 million barrels of SCO per year using technology identified in the application.
 This permit expires on December 31, 2035.
-Environmental approvals (the majority of which are currently managed by AESRD through the AEPEA and the Water Act but will be managed by the AER once the REDA is fully implemented) and resource development approvals (primarily managed by the AER under the OSCA) have interrelated conditions governing both energy resource management and environmental protection issues.
+Environmental approvals (the majority of which are managed by the AER through the AEPEA and the Water Act (Alberta)) and resource development approvals (primarily managed by the AER under the OSCA) have interrelated conditions governing both energy resource management and environmental protection issues.

 In 1996, Syncrude submitted an application and environmental impact assessment ("EIA") for the Aurora mine project to the ERCB and AENV.
 Following a review of the application, EIA and supplementary filings, Syncrude received ERCB Approval 8250 for the Aurora mine project, which included the Aurora North and South mines and supporting infrastructure.
 AENV subsequently issued an approval under the AEPEA for the construction, operation, and reclamation of the Aurora North mine.
 ERCB Approval 8250 (subsequently replaced with Approval 10781) stipulated that Syncrude not begin development of the Aurora South mine until it had completed additional evaluations and submitted them to the ERCB.
-These evaluations are to be completed and submitted to the AER, the successor to the ERCB, no later than December 31, 2014.
+These evaluations were submitted to the AER, the successor to the ERCB, in 2014.

 Syncrude's AEPEA approvals also regulate the discharge of substances into the air and water.
 These approvals were issued with 10 year terms, the maximum term permitted by this legislation.
-The renewal or modification of approvals will involve AESRD (or the AER, once the REDA has been fully implemented) soliciting the views of stakeholders (the local community, Aboriginal population and other interested persons).
-Renewal or modification of approvals is often conditional, permitting AESRD or the AER to review the effect of discharges or the implementation and effectiveness of new technologies.
+The renewal or modification of approvals will involve the AER soliciting the views of stakeholders (the local community, Aboriginal population and other interested persons).
+Renewal or modification of approvals is often conditional, permitting the AER to review the effect of discharges or the implementation and effectiveness of new technologies.
 AENV approval for the Aurora North facilities was received in 1998.
 A new AEPEA approval, governing both the Mildred Lake and Aurora North facilities, was issued in June 2007 and is effective until June 23, 2017.